whitneyburton/portfolios/students/1701-back/josh_thompson/20170505-josh-thompson-m2.md

 I enjoyed the mod, and how heavy it was with re-exposure to similar concepts.
 I feel like I really drilled Rails into my head.

+One of the biggest wins was just feeling comfortable with Rails.
+It felt so daunting when I started, so to now be sort of comfortable with the basics is great!
+I've got tons of work to do, but I am encouraged.

 I enjoyed pairing with Mod 1 students, and I gave a well-attended Friday Spike as well.
 (More info below.)

+One of the highlights was giving a lighting talk after wrap-up on the topic of _mastery_.
+[These are the notes for that talk](https://gist.github.com/josh-works/65802ebf3c90025b113b52cbf6a79c71)

 ## Self-Assessment